Aug. 4, 1982

 The page is meant to show mechanisms, not vibe.
 These are the four routes that matter most: archived policy discussion, donor-funded policy shops, contractor payouts, and cross-party elite continuity.

-The point is not to romanticize secret societies.
-It is to check what happens when private gatherings, donor circles, and elite clubs leave a paper trail that later shows up in public law or public spending.
+Private gatherings, donor circles, and elite clubs matter when they leave a paper trail that later shows up in public law or public spending.

-Think tanks are where donor preference gets cleaned up into respectable policy language.
-That is why launch money, trustees, founders, and transition books matter so much on this page.
+Think tanks can convert donor preference into respectable policy language.
+Launch money, trustees, founders, and transition books belong in the same file.

 The contractor state is the payoff layer.
 Once the same families, executives, or allied firms keep showing up around federal projects, cost growth, and infrastructure deals, the story moves from club lore to taxpayer money.